apostle/apostle.js/README.md

 Download the latest code from GitHub, and include `lib/index.js` in your html.

-Apostle.js depends on [Superagent](https://github.com/visionmedia/superagent), which you will need to install too.
+Apostle.js depends on [Superagent](https://github.com/visionmedia/superagent), which you will need to make available to the browser too.

 ## Usage